bhinson/ansible-autofs-repair/README.md

 # ansible-autofs-repair
-Ansible role to verify and repair an
+Ansible role to verify and attempt to repair mount points on a client with automounted directories